The TOEFL Listening section is no walk in the park.

-When I say practice, I don’t mean just taking practice exam after practice exam.
+When I talk about TOEFL Listening practice, I don’t mean just taking practice exam after practice exam.
 Practice your listening skills in every way possible.
 Watch shows, listen to podcasts and download music in English.
 Increased exposure is one of the best remedies for a limited vocabulary.

-And, of course, use our complete TOEFL Listening Practice Pack.
+And, of course, use our complete TOEFL Listening Practice Pack (with answers)

 TOEFL Listening Practice Step 5:

 Set a timer

 It’s one thing to sit down and take a few practice exams, it’s another to feel confident under the pressure of the clock.